sjohandup/SE-Python-Team/Diagrams/Events/README.txt

 ****TODO
-  Add Observer/Notifier in use case diagram since notifications are vital for events
+  Add Observer/Notifier in use case diagram since notifications are vital for events;
+  Add multiplicities in class diagram;
+  Merge with Maria
 ****